Cordon sanitaire (politics): Sweden

+A 2024 study found that when the mainstream parties in Sweden ended the cordon sanitaire approach towards the Sweden Democrats, voters increasingly saw the Sweden Democrats as legitimate and as less threatening to democracy.
+When the mainstream parties re-established a cordon sanitaire, it did not shift voters' perceptions of the Sweden Democrats.

 Turkey

-In Turkey, Pro-Kurdish parties like Peoples' Democratic Party (HDP) are under a cordon sanitaire because of the accusation of cooperation with the banned Kurdistan Workers' Party which is currently designated as a terrorist organisation by European Union, UK, USA, Turkey and other countries.
+Pro-Kurdish parties like the Peoples' Democratic Party (HDP) are under a cordon sanitaire because of the accusation of cooperation with the banned Kurdistan Workers' Party which is currently designated as a terrorist organisation by European Union, UK, USA, Turkey and other countries.
 Kurdish parties that have allegedly cooperated with terrorist organisations have also been banned by the Constitutional Court of Turkey several times in the past.
 This process of banning, led the Kurdish Movement to be more willing to solve problems in favour of democratisation of Turkey and regionalism, rather than separating the country.